f1nal3/Juniorgram/Docs/New models explained.md

 ```

 Method is designed to make automated and hidden casts possible at the PGRepository side.
 It converts incoming fieldName in enum field to get access to field.
 This fieldName comes from pqxx as a part of answer from DB.
-Also, makes possible dealing

 ### InsertData makeColumnDataPair() const